tsaqib29/chess/frontend/rules.md

     </li>
     <li>
-      Each question, matter or resolution, other than a special resolution, at a general meeting must be decided by a majority of votes of financial members (including any vote of the chairman).
+      Each question, matter or resolution, other than a special resolution, at a general meeting must be decided by a majority of votes of financial members (including any vote of the chair).
     </li>
     <li>Votes may not be cast by proxy but otherwise, the method of voting is to be decided by the management committee.</li>
     <li>